Japanese eel: Behavior

 When experimentally fed to dark sleepers, most Japanese eels attempted to escape up the digestive tract into the gills and esophagus.
 Some even successfully escaped via the gills.
 Others that were fully encased in the stomach circled inside, as if searching for a way out.

 Conservation

 Threats

 In the case of the Japanese eel's spawning is likely affected by the north–south shifts of a salinity front created by an area of low-salinity waters resulting from tropical rainfall.
 The front is thought to be detected by the adult spawning eels and to affect the latitudes at which they spawn.
 A northward shift in the front that occurred over the past 30 years appears to have occurred, which could cause more larvae to be retained in eddies offshore in the region east of Taiwan, and southward shifts in the salinity front have been observed in recent years that could increase southward transport into the Mindanao Current that flows into the Celebes Sea.
-These types of unfavorable larval transport are thought to reduce the recruitment success of the Japanese eels that reach river mouths as glass eels.
+These types of unfavorable larval transport are thought to reduce the success of the Japanese eels that reach river mouths as glass eels.